Bass Highway

 -

 Franklin River (Surprise too)...Do the easy 30 minute rainforest walk to the headwaters of the Franklin River.
-Take in the storyboard and see the Forest Specular.
+Take in the storyboard and see the Forest Specular representing the 1272 protesters arrested.
 Let The Franklin Flow Free!

 -

-Donaghys Hill...40 Minutes walk.
-A beautiful view of Frenchmans Cap and the Franklin/Collingwood river junction.
+Donaghys Hill...40 Minutes walk, some uneven terrain, quite a few steps and a moderate climb.
+A spectacular profile view of Frenchmans Cap and the Franklin/Collingwood river junction in the foreground.

 -